MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 - **Office 365 Trust Center.** Privacy, compliance, and cybersecurity are as important to Microsoft as they are to you.
 For info about how Office 365 can help you increase employee productivity while helping you safeguard your data, see [Microsoft Office 365](https://www.microsoft.com/trustcenter/cloudservices/office365) in the Microsoft Trust Center.
 For info about why you should trust Microsoft, Office 365, and OneDrive with your data, see [Office 365 Trust Center](https://www.microsoft.com/trust-center).

 - **General Data Protection Regulation (GDPR).** This new European Union regulation changes how companies are required to handle data and the transparency with which they collect it.
-Windows 10 and Office 365 with OneDrive give you GDPR-compliant tools; you simply need to incorporate those tools into your overall data integrity story.
+Windows 10 and Office 365 with OneDrive give you GDPR-compliant tools that you can integrate into your overall data integrity story.
 For answers to some common questions about GDPR compliance with OneDrive and SharePoint, see [GDPR Compliancy with OneDrive and SharePoint](https://techcommunity.microsoft.com/t5/Microsoft-OneDrive-Blog/GDPR-Compliancy-with-OneDrive-and-SharePoint/ba-p/191126).
 For a complete list of helpful resources about GDPR, see [Resources for GDPR compliance](https://www.microsoft.com/trustcenter/privacy/gdpr/resources).
 For additional helpful info about OneDrive, see the [Microsoft OneDrive Blog](https://techcommunity.microsoft.com/t5/OneDrive-Blog/bg-p/OneDriveBlog).

 ### OneDrive Multi-Geo storage locations